Tiffany Henyard: Mayor of Dolton

+Elections

-2021 mayoral campaign
+2021

 In 2020, Henyard announced her candidacy for mayor of Dolton in the 2021 municipal election.
-Her campaign focused on criticism of incumbent mayor Riley Rogers’s administration.
+Her campaign focused on criticism of incumbent mayor Riley Rogers's administration.
 Henyard won the Democratic Party primary, defeating Rogers in a four-way contest, and subsequently defeated independent candidate Ronnie Burge in the general election with approximately 82 percent of the vote.

 Henyard campaigned with a slate of candidates referred to as the Dream Team.
 From this group, trustee candidates Kiana Belcher and incumbent Jason House were elected, along with village clerk candidate Alison Key.
 Relations between Henyard and these officials later deteriorated, and by 2022, they joined other members of the village board in legal actions involving Henyard.

+2025

+Henyard sought reelection in 2025 but was defeated in the Democratic primary on February 25, 2025, by trustee Jason House, who received approximately 88 percent of the vote to Henyard's 12 percent.
+House had originally been aligned with Henyard when they ran on a joint ticket in 2021, but had become fiercely opposed to her during the course of her mayoralty.

-Mayoral tenure (2021–2025)
+Tenure (2021–2025)

 Henyard was sworn in as mayor of Dolton in May 2021, becoming the first woman and, at age 37, the youngest person to hold the office.

+Henyard's tenure was scandal-plagued, attracting much criticism.
+While Henyard promoted herself as a "Super Mayor", media outlets The Hill and Newsweek report that she had attracted the derisive nickname "America's worst mayor".
+Among media deep-dives produced about her mayoralty was an hour-long NBC Chicago documentary titled "Super Mayor: The Cost of Chaos in Dolton", released in December 2024.

 Governance conflicts

 Within the first months of her administration, Henyard faced criticism from members of the village board regarding government transparency and the use of municipal funds.
 In 2021, the board filed a lawsuit alleging conflicts of interest and later voted to censure her.
 Henyard accused certain trustees of disrupting village operations, and in response to disputes over governance, she restricted access to trustee offices and canceled meetings.
 Trustees subsequently held meetings without her participation.

 In October 2021, the board voted to require that hiring and firing decisions be made with its advice and consent; trustees later alleged that Henyard continued to make staffing changes unilaterally.
 That year, protests followed a fatal shooting by a police officer in Dolton, during which Henyard was criticized by demonstrators.